emmercm/igir/README.md

 `igir` needs two sets of files:

-1. ROMs, of course!
+1. ROMs, including ones with [headers](https://no-intro.org/faq.htm)
 2. One or more DATs ([see below](#what-are-dats) for where to download)

-Many different input archive types are supported: .001, .7z, .bz2, .gz, .rar, .tar, .xz, .z, .z01, .zip, .zipx, and more!
+Many different input archive types are supported for both ROMs and DATs: .001, .7z, .bz2, .gz, .rar, .tar, .tgz, .xz, .z, .z01, .zip, .zipx, and more!

 `igir` then needs one or more commands: